-We have audited the accompanying financial statements of the governmental activities and each major fund, and the aggregate remaining fund information of New Road to Learning, Inc. d/b/a Jacqueline Harris Preparatory Academy (a component unit of The School Board of Escambia County, Florida) as of and for the year ended June 30, 2019, and the related notes to the financial statements, which collectively comprise the School's basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of New Road to Learning, Inc. d/b/a Jacqueline Harris Preparatory Academy (a component unit of The School Board of Escambia County, Florida) as of and for the year ended June 30, 2020, and the related notes to the financial statements, which collectively comprise the New Road to Learning, Inc. d/b/a Jacqueline Harris Preparatory Academy's basic financial statements as listed in the table of contents.